 The 4uCycling pants from Amazon proved to be the greatest value and they work incredibly well.

 Boots and pedals were a little easier to figure out.
 We started off using just whatever warm hiking boots we had around, but they weren’t quite warm enough, nor were they stiff enough.
-There are insulated fat bike specific shoes available, but we found that first, it was really hard to use clipless pedals in the snow.
-You simply fall and stumble too often, plus the metal cleat and linkage on the pedal were easy to clog with snow and then freeze.
-We use a Nylon-Body (not aluminum) Flat Pedal and a pair of Vasque Snowburbon boots.
+There are insulated fat bike specific shoes available.
+The Nylon-Body (not aluminum) Flat Pedal and a pair of Vasque Snowburbon boots were a very easy way to get started.
 The added benefit is instead of having an expensive pair of boots that can only be used on a bicycle, you now have an expensive pair of boots that you can wear whenever you need to.

 - 4ucycling men’s athletic active thermal pants black